 Practical Tips to Make the Most of What’s on in London This Weekend

-- This weekend sees the capital blessed with the last of this year’s festivals – make the most of drinking in the sun before it’s all mulled wine and cosy pubs.
+- Make the most of drinking in the autumn sun before it’s all mulled wine and cosy pubs.
 We can’t wait.

 - Keep your eyes peeled for any ticketed Christmas events being released – make sure to book well in advance to avoid turning into the Grinch.